Rafael Duk

-Rafael Duk Delgado is a Mexican gridiron football coach and former player who is the current head coach of the Burros Blancos IPN.
+Rafael Duk Delgado (born 1962/63) is a Mexican gridiron football coach and former player who is the current head coach of the Burros Blancos IPN.
 He played college football with the Pieles Rojas IPN, winning an ONEFA national championship in 1989.
 As a head coach, Duk won the 2000 ONEFA national championship with the Borregos Salvajes CEM before leading the Mexicas CDMX to a win in Tazón México III in 2018.

 Playing career

 Duk played college football with the Pieles Rojas IPN at the guard position, representing the Instituto Politécnico Nacional from 1984 to 1989.
 He was a part of the 1989 ONEFA national championship team under head coach Manuel Rodero.

 Coaching career

 Duk was hired as the first head coach of the Borregos Salvajes CEM for their debut season in ONEFA in 1994, where they began in the second-tier National Conference.
 He led the team to its historic first win in their opening game, beating the Toros Salvajes Chapingo 39–27.
 Duk guided the team to a 6–1 record and an appearance in the National Conference championship game, where they lost 13–0 to the Panteras Negras UAM.
 After losing in the championship game again the following year, the team was successful in its third attempt, defeating the Lobos UAdeC 28–6 in the 1996 National Conference championship game after an undefeated season and earning promotion to the 10 Grandes Conference – the highest ONEFA tier.

 In 2000, Duk led the Borregos Salvajes CEM to another undefeated season and its first-ever ONEFA national championship, defeating the Borregos Salvajes Monterrey 38–28 in the 10 Grandes Conference final.
 He earned five consecutive ONEFA Coach of the Year awards from 1996 to 2000.
 Duk quit following the 2001 season, in which his team was eliminated in the semifinals by the Auténticos Tigres UANL.

 Duk won a Liga OMFA Pro championship in 2002 as head coach of the semi-pro Pieles Rojas A.C.
 In 2003, he coached the Lobos UAdeC of the Autonomous University of Coahuila, though the team finished the season with a losing record.
 He returned to the semi-pro ranks after that, coaching the Petroleros de Pemex in 2004 and the Pieles Rojas A.C. in 2005.